bugsnag/bugsnag-api-ruby/README.md

 # List error events
 events = Bugsnag::Api.error_events("project-id", "error-id")

-# List error events with a filter (see Filtering section for more information)
+# List events with a filter (see Filtering section for more information)
 # Returns events with
 #   class `EXC_BAD_INSTRUCTION` OR `EXC_BAD_ACCESS`
 #   AND where the device is jailbroken